Garrulax canorus (Chinese hwamei)

 Molecular genetic studies on G. canorus have focused on species delimitation, due to the complex intergeneric relationships in the polyphyletic genus Garrulax.
 Li et al. (2006) conducted phylogenetic analysis using the entire mitochondrial cyt b gene.
 They found that the basal clade was G. canorus taewanus, which split from the other taxa around 1.5 million years ago.
 It was also found that G. canorus owstoni diverged from G. canorus canorus 0.6 million years ago.
 As a result, it was suggested that it should be delimited into the two species: G. canorus and G. taewanus (having previously been considered as two subspecies).
 A later study using 18 nuclear loci suggested that divergence had occurred 2 million years earlier than the mitochondrial DNA study has suggested, and also showed that there had been gene flow between the two species post-divergence (Li et al., 2010a)

-Hybridization between G. canorus canorus and G. canorus taewanus on Taiwan was investigated by Li et al. (2010b).
+Hybridization between G. canorus and G. taewanus on Taiwan was investigated by Li et al. (2010b).
 Of the birds sampled, 20.3% were probably hybrids.

 G. canorus is monogamous.
-In its natural range it breeds from March to August.
+In its native range it breeds from March to August.
 In Hawaii, it breeds from April to July (Field Guide to Birds of North America, 2015).

-The large, cup-shaped nests have been found in forests, garden shrubs, bamboo clumps and hedgerows from approx. 139 to 208 cm above the ground (Miyazawa and Suzuki, 2013).
+Large, cup-shaped nests have been found in forests, garden shrubs, bamboo clumps and hedgerows at a mean of 139.3 cm +/- SD 44.57 (range 90-208 cm) above the ground (Miyazawa and Suzuki, 2013).
 Nesting material includes grasses, bamboo leaves and roots.
-Another study found nests in bushes to be close to ground level in forests (average height above ground was 15.6 cm) and were made from a larger range of plant materials and lined.
+Another study found that nests in bushes close to ground level in forests (average height above ground was 15.6 cm, range 0-53.5 cm) were made from a larger range of plant materials and lined.
 It was suggested that nesting habit varied according to the availability of cover at 1 m above ground, height of other vegetation and slope position (Zhang et al., 2003).

 Physiology and Phenology